matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 };
 ```

-<p>To match Maschine's layout, I needed the tool to automatically adjust all 192 chords based on a given root input while maintaining the harmonic structure.
-This challenge stumped me for a while, but I eventually figured it out.
+<p>To match Maschine's layout, I needed the tool to automatically adjust all 192 chords based on a given song key while maintaining the the hard coded harmonic structure of every chord bank.
+This challenge stumped me for some time, but I eventually figured it out.
 Once I did, other parts of the project came together more easily.</p>

 <div style="text-align: center;">
 <img src="https://i.ibb.co/smsN3Lv/modal-interchange.png">